pachyderm/docs/content/latest/concepts/pipeline-concepts/job.md

 ---
 # metadata #
 title: Job
-description: Learn about the concept of a Job in Pachyderm.
+description: Learn about the concept of a Job in MLDM.
 date:
 # taxonomy #
 tags: ["concepts", "pachctl", "data-operations", "pipelines"]